lioness3/capstone/README.md

 * troubleshoot changing state onPress
 * seperating components into reusable ones
 * 130pm use useRef to manage state with hooks
+* 230 start new project with expo permissions

 ***************
 ***************